Censorship of quantum resources against catalytic account sharing: Introduction

 We analyze how users might attempt to circumvent censorship through collaboration.
 This includes multi-party attacks in which the censored users coordinate via joint operations to restore the pre-censorship state (Fig. \ref{fig:censor}).
 Additionally, we study the case of account sharing, where independent parties enable the censored users to perform quantum catalysis \cite{JP99,CC10}.
 This connects resource censorship to timely topics in quantum information theory including, but not limited to, resource embezzlement \cite{DH03,TS22}, the simulation of quantum operations \cite{KE06,VC02}, and entanglement-assisted quantum communication \cite{BS99,B02,HD08}.
 We illustrate our framework for quantum coherence, where censorship limits communication to incoherent states.
 We analyze several settings, demonstrating both secure and breakable censorship regimes.

 The article is structured as follows.
-Section \ref{sec:QRT} provides a review of QRT.
+Section~\ref{sec:QRT} provides a review of QRT.
 There, we introduce resource-reducing channels, the key notion in resource censorship.
-In Sec. \ref{sec:censor} protocols for censorship are devised.
+In Sec.~\ref{sec:censor} protocols for censorship are devised.
 We study under which conditions the censorship is secure against attacks by collaborating users.
-Section \ref{sec:account} considers scenarios that include resource sharing by independent parties.
-In Sec. \ref{sec:coherence}, we illustrate the theory for a censorship of quantum coherence.
-Finally, Sec. \ref{sec:Fin} is reserved for a summary of the article and concluding remarks.
+Section~\ref{sec:account} considers scenarios that include resource sharing by independent parties.
+In Sec.~\ref{sec:coherence} and Sec.~\ref{sec:asymmetry}, we illustrate the theory for censorship of quantum coherence and quantum asymmetry, respectively.
+Finally, Sec.~\ref{sec:Fin} is reserved for a summary of the article and concluding remarks.